Build a contract or sub-agreement template

 Updated over a week ago

-What makes contracts and sub-agreements different from the other templates in Dubsado is that you can add signature areas and initial fields.
-These elements can be signed electronically after you've shared the form with a client.
+What makes contracts and sub-agreements different from the other templates in Dubsado is that you can add a section for signatures and initials that can be signed electronically after you've shared the form with a client.

 FAQ

-What happens if I need to update my contract?
+What happens if I need to update my contract or sub-agreement?

 I customize my contract for each client.
 Do I need to make a new template each time?